FREE Shipping on orders over $899

 -Powder: 570 mg, 3 to 4 times a day.

-Horsetail, commercially, is also found in liquid hydroalcoholic extract form (drops) or in dry extract capsules at different concentrations.
-It is advisable not to exceed the doses recommended by the manufacturers.
-For external use, the German Commission E monograph recommends its use in the form of compresses or washes, from a herbal tea made with 10 g of sterile horsetail stems in 1 liter of water.
+Horsetail is also commercially available as a liquid hydroalcoholic extract (drops) or in capsules containing dry extract at various concentrations.
+It is advisable not to exceed the manufacturer's recommended doses.
+For external use, the German Commission E monograph recommends using it in the form of compresses or washes, using a herbal tea made with 10 g of sterile horsetail stems in 1 liter of water.

 How to prepare a Horsetail herbal tea

-When the water boils, add the horsetail, leave for a couple of minutes, turn off the heat and let it rest until it is lukewarm.
-Strain and drink or use as a wash or compress.
-To drink, you can prepare all the herbal tea that will be used during the day, but it must be kept strained and covered.
-In this case, if you want to drink it hot, you must be careful that it does not boil again when heated.
-For external use, in compresses or washes, it is advisable to prepare each time it is going to be used.
+When the water boils, add the horsetail, let it steep for a couple of minutes, then turn off the heat and let it steep until lukewarm.
+Strain and drink, or use as a wash or compress.
+For drinking, you can prepare all the herbal tea you need to use during the day, but it should be stored strained and covered.
+In this case, if you want to drink it hot, make sure it doesn't boil again when heated.
+For external use, such as compresses or washes, it is advisable to prepare it every time you plan to use it.

 Contraindications, adverse effects and recommendations:

--It should not be used with diuretic medications because it can enhance their effect and excessive diuresis is harmful.
-It should also not be used with antihypertensive medications without the supervision of a health professional (doctor or pharmacist).
+-It should not be used with diuretic medications because it can enhance their effect, and excessive diuresis is harmful.
+It should also not be used with antihypertensive medications without the supervision of a healthcare professional (doctor or pharmacist).

--Its use is not recommended during pregnancy and lactation.
+-Its use is not recommended during pregnancy and breastfeeding.

--It should not be collected in the field if you do not have botanical knowledge, since Equisetum arvense can be easily confused with another very similar species, Equisetum palustre, of which, although the toxicity it can have on humans is not well known, there have been observed serious poisoning in herbivorous animals.
+-It should not be collected in the field if you do not have botanical knowledge, since Equisetum arvense can easily be confused with another very similar species, Equisetum palustre, whose toxicity in humans is not well known, but serious poisoning has been observed in herbivorous animals.

-Informative note: the contents included in this section offer information related to existing therapies explained by specialists with experience in the field with an informative objective.
-In no case is it intended to take a position on its suitability or expressly promote its use.
+Information note: The content included in this section offers information on existing therapies, explained by experienced specialists for educational purposes only.
+It is not intended, under any circumstances, to take a position on their suitability or expressly promote their use.

-Fountain.
-MAPFRE by María José Alonso Osorio, Member of Medicinal Plants and Homeopathy at the College of Pharmacists of Barcelona Collaborator with Advance Medical
+Source: MAPFRE by María José Alonso Osorio, Member of the Board of Medicinal Plants and Homeopathy of the Barcelona College of Pharmacists.
+Collaborator with Advance Medical.

-Veride is a food supplement made with plants such as Horsetail, among others.
+Veride is a dietary supplement made with plants such as Horsetail, among others.

 1 comment